 There are a lot of great food options that are soup based.
 And we’re not just saying this because we are orthodontists who only care about braces and teeth.
 There are a lot of great foods that are soup or soup based.

 AKU Sushi Ramen: Ramen is an often forgotten food that people think of just as TopRamen or instant noodles you make at home.
 However, if you haven’t already, go out and actually visit a Ramen restaurant.
-The experience and taste is very different.
+The experience and taste are very different.
 And I have to say so myself, it’s quite delicious.
-Like we mentioned above, ramen often includes seaweed, which you want to be careful with or avoid all together.
+As we mentioned above, ramen often include seaweed, which you want to be careful with or avoid altogether.

-Le Mekong: If your not familiar with Ramen, you’ll have probably heard of Pho.
-Pho is a great option for those who have braces as well as it is a broth based noodle that is really soft on the teeth.
+Le Mekong: If you are not familiar with Ramen, you’ll have probably heard of Pho.
+Pho is a great option for those who have braces as well as it is a broth-based noodle that is really soft on the teeth.
 Be mindful that there are many, many different types of pho that you can have.
 Be careful of any bones and try to stay with soft meats.

-Noodle soups are always a great options as the noodles, meats and vegetables within the broth/soup are usually softened.
+Noodle soups are always a great option as the noodles, meats, and vegetables within the broth/soup are usually softened.
 And as the weather begins to turn colder, it will make everyone feel just a little bit warmer and more comfortable with every bowl of soup.

 Ice Cream & Frozen Yogurt

 This guide for shopping and groceries is for braces.
 Therefore, some of you might say that ice cream and frozen yogurt have sugar, which is bad for teeth.
 While that may be the case, when it comes to braces, it can be a sore and uncomfortable experience.